Why Your Site Isn’t Indexed by Google – 8 Most Common Reasons

 Reason 2: You don’t have a sitemap

-A sitemap is a document in the XML format that helps Google crawl and index your website.
+A sitemap is a document in the XML format that helps Google crawl and index pages.
 A sitemap contains detailed information about all the pages, when they were updated, what they contain, etc.

 Source: Statcounter